alex-hhh/emacs-sql-indent/customize-indentation.md

 The following functions are available as part of the package:

-* `sqlind-use-anchor-indentation` -- discards the current offset and returns the indentation column of the ANCHOR
+* `sqlind-use-anchor-indentation` -- discard the current offset and returns the indentation column of the ANCHOR

-* `sqlind-use-previous-line-indentation` -- discards the current offset and returns the indentation column of the previous line
+* `sqlind-lineup-to-anchor` -- discard the current offset and returns the column of the anchor point, which may be different than the indentation column of the anchor point.

-* `sqlind-lineup-to-anchor` -- discards the current offset and returns the column of the anchor point, which may be different than the indentation column
+* `sqlind-use-previous-line-indentation` -- discard the current offset and returns the indentation column of the previous line

 * `sqlind-lineup-open-paren-to-anchor` -- if the line starts with an open paren, discard the current offset and return the column of the anchor point.